 WP RSS Aggregator is designed to work with any WordPress theme.
 Using templates, WP RSS Aggregator allows you to create many styles of displays that can be used anywhere on the site.
 Just select the template to use, choose the sources to show, and you’re all done.
 This can be done via both our Gutenberg block and shortcode.
 You can even include feeds in your sidebar or other widget areas!

 The final step for WP RSS Aggregator was to add the feed sources, apply the individual settings for each source, occasionally adding a fallback featured image for those sources that don’t always include an image within their post’s content, and then publish the feed sources to start importing the posts.

-That was it for WP RSS Aggregator.
-The feed sources would now have their latest posts fetched every so often and the WP News Desk blog would continue getting updated for as long as the plugin is running.
+That was it for setting up WP RSS Aggregator.
+The feed sources would now have their latest posts fetched every so often, and the WP News Desk blog would continue getting updated for as long as the plugin is running.

 Step 2: Add Complimentary Plugins

 Besides WP RSS Aggregator we also opted to install a few other plugins that would allow for the smooth running of WP News Desk.
-First of all, in order to ensure that WordPress, the plugins as well as our themes are kept up to date we installed the Advanced Automatic Updates plugin.
+First of all, in order to ensure that WordPress, the plugins, and our themes are kept up to date, we installed the Advanced Automatic Updates plugin.

 We used Toolset to create our custom post type for our content as well as our custom fields and to display our content on the front-end.
 Check out how you can automatically import content into a post type with WP RSS Aggregator.

 Since we wanted feedback from our visitors while also giving them a chance to suggest new sources, we opted to install the free Ninja Forms plugin, and it works great.
 Yoast SEO was then our go-to option to take care of the website’s SEO options, and BackupBuddy takes care of performing backups.
 Last but not least, Jetpack allows us to keep track of our site stats and does a few other minor tasks too.

 Step 3: Launch the Site